Eric-McKinney/mint/log.md

 ## October 13th, 2024

-- [ ] See if it makes sense to store all numbers as doubles
+- [ ] See if it makes sense to store all numbers as doubles (deferred)
-- [ ] Add error for integer overflow
+- [x] Add error for integer overflow
-- [ ] Allow longer variable names or add error for exceeding max length
+- [ ] Allow longer variable names or add error for exceeding max length (deferred)
-- [ ] Fix accidental closures (evaluation of function and variable definitions)
+- [ ] Fix accidental closures (evaluation of function and variable definitions) (deferred)

 Notes: